2020 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 24 June 2020.
-The result was a victory for the ruling Mongolian People's Party, which won 62 of the 76 seats, a slight decrease from the 65 won in the 2016 elections.
+The result was a landslide victory for the ruling Mongolian People's Party, which won 62 of the 76 seats, a slight decrease from the 65 it won in the 2016 elections.
+The main opposition Democratic Party won 11 out 76 seats, gaining only 2 seats.

 Electoral system

-The 76 members of the State Great Khural will be elected by plurality-at-large voting in multi-member constituencies.
+The 76 members of the State Great Khural were elected by plurality-at-large voting in multi-member constituencies.
 The electoral system was not decided until a new electoral law was passed on 22 December 2019.
 The changes were expected to marginalise smaller parties, and also effectively removed the right of 150,000 Mongolian expatriates to vote, as they could not be registered in a specific constituency.
 The new electoral law also barred people found guilty of "corrupt practices" from standing in elections.
+The proposal to re-introduce mixed proportional system failed to garner enough support.

 Women's right activists called for raising gender quota for nominations from 20% to 30% but they failed.
-Currently, female legislators make up 17% (13 seats) in the parliament, the highest number since the first democratic elections in 1990.
+Until the 2024 elections, female MPs made up 17% (13 seats) in the parliament, the highest number since the first democratic elections in 1990.

 Parties and coalitions

-606 candidates are officially registered by the General Election Committee of Mongolia running for the election, of whom 121 are independents and 485 candidates from following 13 political parties and 4 coalitions:
+606 candidates were officially registered by the General Election Commission of Mongolia for the election, of whom 121 were independents and 485 were from the following 13 political parties and 4 coalitions: